HOW IT WORKS -

 We help you start your Chapter 13 with no money out of pocket usually $199.
 We also ask you to make your first Chapter 13 plan payment to help your plan get confirmed with a lower chance of extra hearings.
 This makes it easier to file when you are just getting back to work or have a garnishment running!
 The Chapter 13 plan is based on income, expenses, amounts to repay secured debt and protecting equity in your assets and repayment to unsecured creditors.
 Everyone’s Chapter 13 plan is different due to their individual circumstances.
 The Chapter 13 Trustee collects the money from your paycheck and pays it to your creditors.
 The Chapter 13 bankruptcy lets you set a repayment plan paying your secured creditors, such as house, car or furniture and catching up those payments that are behind while protecting your property.

-The unsecured creditors, credit cards, medical bills, check advances payday loans are paid back at a percentage of the debt from 0% to 100% with interest depending on your income, expenses and equity in real and personal property.
+The unsecured creditors, credit cards, payday loans, medical bills are paid back at a percentage of the debt from 1% to 100% with interest depending on your income, expenses and equity in real and personal property.

 Chapter 13 bankruptcy stops creditors from foreclosing on property or repossessing vehicles.
 Chapter 13 stops wage garnishments and gives you a chance to repay debts while under the protection of the Bankruptcy Court.